|

 326. disguise

-any attire that modifies the appearance in order to conceal the wearer's identity
+any attire that conceals the wearer's identity

 327. disgusting